 By A.D.
-1150, the Virgin Anasazi began to abandon their settlements and the Patayan or Colorado River peoples (ancestors of the Mohave) began to move into the area.
-When the first Euro-Americans entered southern Nevada, they discovered people they called the Paiutes living here.
-The Spanish established the earliest routes through the region and the main route became known as the Old Spanish Trail.
-The trail stretched 1,200 miles from Santa Fe, New Mexico, to southern California.
-Travelers along the trail transported trade goods, herded livestock and also preyed on the Paiutes, capturing women and children to sell as slaves.
+1150, the Virgin Anasazi way of life began to dwindle.
+When the first Euro-Americans entered southern Nevada, they discovered people they called the Paiutes (or Nuwu) living here following lifeways established thousands of years earlier.
+A Mexican Trader named Antonio Armijo established the earliest route through the region and the main route became known as the Old Spanish Trail.
+The trail stretched 1,200 miles from Santa Fe, New Mexico, to southern California following a series of Native American pathways.
+Travelers along the trail transported trade goods, herded livestock and also preyed on the Nuwu, capturing women and children to sell as slaves.

-Prehistoric sites in the Southern Nevada District Office management area include: archeological and paleoentological resources at Tule Springs, archeological complex at Willow Springs in Red Rock Canyon National Conservation Area and rock art in Keyhole Canyon in the Eldorado Mountains.
+Prehistoric sites in the Southern Nevada District Office management area include: the archeological complex at Willow Springs in Red Rock Canyon National Conservation Area and rock art in Keyhole Canyon in the Eldorado Mountains.
 BLM doesn't disclose the location of cultural resources unless the site has been properly developed for public visitation.

 |USA.GOV | No Fear Act | DOI | Disclaimer | About BLM | Notices | Social Media Policy|